Phangster/aws-lesson/readme.md

 Master username & password - Master creditentials, don't forget this.

 ```
-##### Attention!
+### Attention!
 In non-production enviroments, Just select `Only enable options eligible for free-tier`.
 You don't want to get a bill shock, because you do need to key in your credit card info to get started.

-##### Advance settings :
+### Advance settings :
-Use defaults
+#### Use defaults

 You will not be able to select the afforability zones in the free tier,
-But naturally in production enviroments, if you're in SG you'll want to have your instance deployed in SG
+But naturally in production enviroments, if you're in SG you'll want to have your instance deployed in SG.

-DB name = Project4
+3. Enter your Database Name

-Create instance and wait.
+4. Create instance and wait.

-Check Instance- status

-Mac Users - Postico
-pgAdmin
+5. Check Instance status - If instance is done initializing, you will be able to get the endpoint url and connect to it with either Postico or pgAdmin.

 For the purpose of testing and development, we would need to edit the security group settings.
+Look up the instance details, click on `Security Groups`

-notice the name lanuch wizard. let the inbound and outbound to be anywhere.
+Set the inbound and outbound traffice to accept from  `Anywhere`.